atmos/electrogram/README.md

 ## Chat Tokens

 Grab an authorization token from the [Slack Docs](https://api.slack.com/web).
-You can provide an array of tokens for each slack subdomain that you're a part of.
+You can provide an array of tokens for each slack team name that you're a part of.
 Add them to `~/.electrogram.json`.

 ```javascript
 {